daydin14/allenhurstcleaners_v2/optio-blue/README.md

 ## ChangeLog

-### [0.8.0] - 2024-10-XX
+### [0.8.0] - 2024-10-01

+- `Pull Request` : Created GmapEmbededToolBar, Tile, ContactForm components & Update UI
+  - Update Repo Readme
   - Refactor GmapEmbededToolBar component to improve its mobile responsiveness
   - Refactor About page to use Box component for displaying service details
   - Refactor Tile component to add scroll animation on mobile devices
   - Refactor About page to use Tile component for displaying service details
   - Refactor Services page to add list and panel view for displaying service details
   - Testing new Tile(s) component
   - Created Tile component to add modal functionality for displaying service details and styles
   - Refactor ImportImages.js to update image import path for carousel images
   - Created ContactForm component to add contact form functionality on Contact page
   - Refactor Contact Page to use directions map as default, and update default search query
   - Refactor Contact Page to add geolocation functionality and improve map loading
   - Refactor GmapEmbededToolBar.js to add map type switch in directions mode
   - Refactor GmapEmbeded.js to use directions API for default map type
   - Refactor Greviews component to add "Write a Review" button and fix formatting
   - Refactor Home page to remove unused code and improve readability, Added GH Deployment comment in App.js
   - Refactored Contact Page to use Google Maps Embeded API Map and Custom Toolbar
   - Refactor Routes, NavMenu, and SidePanel components to add Sandbox page in development mode
   - Created GmapEmbededToolBar component to add toolbar functionality for map controls and search bar
   - Refactor GmapEmbeded component to support different modes, map types, search queries, origins, destinations, widths, and heights
   - Refactor Gdetails and Gmap components for mobile responsiveness
   - Refactor Header component to include a link to the homepage
   - Refactor typography variant in About, Reviews, and Services pages
   - Version Bump

 ---

 ### [0.7.0] - 2024-09-27

+- `Pull Request` : Add more images to carousel slide deck and create GmapEmbeded component
   - Version Bump
   - Created GmapEmbeded, uses Google Maps Embeded API (Free)
   - Added more images to carousel slide deck

 ---